blaizard/bzd/cc/bzd/utility/pattern/README.md

 The use of a class here is to allow partial specialization.
 Also function overloading cannot be used here because the definition order will matter, as those can be used in a recursive way.
 This would lead to error such as:
-"specialization of [...] after instanciation".
+"specialization of [...] after instantiation".
 Some article on the matter: http://www.gotw.ca/publications/mill17.htm

 ### How to use it?